Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchPoolStatistics.md

 ## SYNTAX

 ```
-Get-AzureBatchPoolStatistics -BatchContext <BatchAccountContext> [-DefaultProfile <IAzureContextContainer>]
+Get-AzBatchPoolStatistics -BatchContext <BatchAccountContext> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureBatchPoolStatistics** cmdlet gets the lifetime statistics for all of the pools in the specified account.
+The **Get-AzBatchPoolStatistics** cmdlet gets the lifetime statistics for all of the pools in the specified account.
 Statistics are aggregated across all pools that have ever existed in the account, from account creation to the last update time of the statistics.

 ## EXAMPLES

 ### Example 1: Get resource statistics of all pools in an account
 ```
-PS C:\>$Context = Get-AzureRmBatchAccountKeys -AccountName "ContosoBatchAccount"
+PS C:\>$Context = Get-AzBatchAccountKeys -AccountName "ContosoBatchAccount"
-PS C:\> $PoolStatistics = Get-AzureBatchPoolStatistics -BatchContext $Context
+PS C:\> $PoolStatistics = Get-AzBatchPoolStatistics -BatchContext $Context
 PS C:\> $PoolStatistics.ResourceStatistics
 AverageCpuPercentage : 0.351232518750755
 AverageDiskGiB       : 55.2569014701165